My Husband Takes Testosterone Injections Can I Still Get Pregnant?

 But usually, sperm levels return to pre-TRT levels within a year of stopping TRT.

-An older man who was on TRT for a longer time can expect a longer sperm recovery time frame than a younger one who was on TRT for a shorter period of time.
+An older man who was on testosterone treatment for a longer time can expect a longer sperm recovery time frame than a younger one who was on TRT for a shorter period of time.

-Options for Men with Low T Who Want to Have Kids
+Treatment Options for Men with Low T Who Want Kids

 If low T has been diagnosed but having kids is on the radar (even if its years off), this should be part of the doctor consult.